-If you or a loved one has been in an Uber accident in Clearwater or the surrounding area, contact our Clearwater Uber Accident Lawyers of Dolman Law Group at 833-552-7274 (833-55-CRASH).
+If you or a loved one has been in an Uber accident in Clearwater or the surrounding area, contact our Clearwater Uber Accident Lawyers of Dolman Law Group at (727) 451-6900.

-Matthew and Rebecca Dolman founded Dolman Law Group in 2009.
-Later, the firm joined forces with another firm, Sibley Dolman.
+Matthew and Rebecca Dolman founded Dolman Law Group, Accident Injury Lawyers, PA, in 2009.
+Later, the firm joined forces with another firm, Dolman Law.
 Our affiliated firms only handle personal injury cases.
-This allows us to stay up-to-date with current legislation and case law.
+This allows us to stay up to date with current legislation and case law.
 It’s our goal to provide high-quality representation to each one of our clients.
 When you work with us, you’ll receive your attorney’s personal cell phone number and email address to get in touch if anything comes up.

 Uber Accidents: What You Need to Know